Why chatbots will rule everyday banking

 The thing that gets us most excited is that with AI and machine learning we can deliver private banking to people - personal banking to everyone, at close to zero marginal cost.

 If you think about how banking was done 50 or 60 years ago, you had someone in a branch who you knew and they helped you manage your money.
-What happened with digital self serve, all of that thinking and effort got pushed to the customer in an effort to save costs for the bank.
+What happened with digital self-serve, all of that thinking and effort got pushed to the customer in an effort to save costs for the bank.

-What we get excited about is that we can help people budget and save and pay their bills on time and understand how their behavior impacts their credit score… at the end of the day, we’re here to solve consumer problems.
+What we get excited about is that we can help people budget and save and pay their bills on time and understand how their behaviour impacts their credit score… at the end of the day, we’re here to solve consumer problems.